IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 ### Variable Engineering

 ### Exploratory Data Analysis
+## Revenue
-- What is the total revenue for all those years?
+- What is the total revenue?
 - What is the distribution of revenue by coffee type?
 - In Which countries are the revenues highest and lowest?
 - What is the trend of revenue along the years?

+## Profit
-- What is the total profit for all those years?
+- What is the total profit?
+- Express the profit as a percentage of Total Revenue.
 - What is the distribution of profit by coffee type?
+- What is th distribution of profit by years?

+## Customer preferences
 - what coffee types are most and least preferred countrywise?
 - what coffee type is generally preffered?
 - What roast type is mostly preferred countrywise?

+## Loyalty program
+- How many customers have the loyalty cards?
+- What is the distribution of quantity by loyaltycards?

 ### Code
 ```SQL